vespa-engine/blog/_posts/2021-11-28-text-image-search.md

 `(image, text)` pairs taken from the internet.
 CLIP consists of two models: one for text and one for images.
 During training, images are associated with textual descriptions.
 Like with pre-trained language models, CLIP thus gains a basic textual understanding of image content.
-Actually, the language model in CLIP is itself a pre-trained language model for text processing, which is fine-tuned during this training.

 One of the exciting capabilities CLIP has shown is that this training method enables a strong capability for zero-shot learning.
 Most previous image